 Note that all records in these files are recorded in Standard Time.

+It is recommended that you open the links below using a private/incognito window in your browser to avoid issues with cached passwords.
 If prompted, supply the user name “elecloads” and leave the password field blank.